Candace Nelson: Early life

-Nelson grew up in Indonesia.
+Nelson was born on May 8, 1974, in Indonesia.
 Baking runs in her family, as her French-American grandmother was known for the desserts she created at her San Francisco restaurant in the 1930s.
 Nelson is a graduate of Groton School (class of 1991), Wesleyan University (class of 1996), and Tante Marie's Professional Pastry Program in San Francisco.
 Nelson is a Wesleyan Distinguished Alumnus Award recipient.

 Before entering the bakery business, Nelson and her husband, Charles (born 1969), a native of Oklahoma, worked as investment bankers.
 After the dot-com bust, Nelson decided to focus on pastry making and opened a custom cake business from her home in San Francisco.
 Later she and Charles moved the business to a former old-fashioned sandwich shop in Los Angeles and began making only cupcakes.

 Sprinkles Cupcakes

 On April 13, 2005, the couple opened Sprinkles Cupcakes, the world's first cupcake bakery.
 They started in a 600 sqft-shop in Beverly Hills, California.
-Though the bakery business was in a four-year no carb slump and early naysayers, they sold 2,000 cupcakes the first week.
-Nelson is described as having a "sophisticated" take on the classic cupcake, using finest quality ingredients like sweet cream butter, pure Nielsen-Massey Madagascar Bourbon vanilla and Callebaut chocolate.
-She also creates offbeat offerings like vegan and gluten-free cupcakes and even cupcakes for dogs.
+Though the bakery business was in a four-year no-carb slump and early naysayers, they sold 2,000 cupcakes the first week.
+Nelson is described as having a "sophisticated" take on the classic cupcake, using high-quality ingredients like sweet cream butter, pure Nielsen-Massey Madagascar Bourbon vanilla, and Callebaut chocolate.
+She also created offbeat offerings like vegan and gluten-free cupcakes and even cupcakes for dogs.
 The sleek, minimalistic store was designed by an architect from Vienna and the logo and packaging were created by a former Martha Stewart employee.

-Sprinkles now has 22 locations throughout the United States including New York, with plans to open in 4 more cities including London and Tokyo.
+Sprinkles eventually expanded to 22 locations throughout the United States including New York, with plans to open in 4 more cities including London and Tokyo.
 The Nelsons also started a traveling "Sprinklesmobile", a Mercedes Sprinter van designed by Sprinkles architect Andrea Lenardin.
 In 2007, Nelson also developed a line of cupcake mixes which are sold exclusively through her store and Williams Sonoma stores in the United States and Canada.
-In 2012, Sprinkles introduced its Cupcake ATM, a contactless cupcake delivery system, which Nelson conceived after a late night pregnancy craving.
-Sprinkles now operates 38 Cupcake ATMs nationwide.
-Sprinkles fans include Oprah Winfrey, Blake Lively, Katie Holmes, Ryan Seacrest, Tom Cruise, Barbra Streisand, and Serena Williams.
+In 2012, Sprinkles introduced its Cupcake ATM, a contactless cupcake delivery system, which Nelson conceived after a late-night pregnancy craving.
+Sprinkles expanded 38 Cupcake ATMs nationwide.
+Sprinkles fans included Oprah Winfrey, Blake Lively, Katie Holmes, Ryan Seacrest, Tom Cruise, Barbra Streisand, and Serena Williams.

-In 2014, Nelson sold Sprinkles to a private equity group.
+In 2012, Nelson sold Sprinkles to a private equity group.
+Thirteen years later, on December 31, 2025, all Sprinkles locations were permanently closed.